-Hi everyone!
-Hope everyone is having a fun (and safe!) summer.
 Sorry to break it to everyone, but before we know it, we will be back to school shopping .
-One of the things that is good to do over the summer is to prepare kids for the upcoming school year.
+One of the things that is good to do over the summer is to prepare kids with isms for the upcoming school year.
 Consider setting up a meet and greet with various professionals in your child’s school during the summer months to get a good head start.

 Connect with the Guidance Counselor

 First off, let’s talk about meeting or greeting the guidance counselor, or a higher-up administrator that can help you and your child tour the school, see classrooms, lunchrooms, etc. and give you a better understanding of the school environment.
 It is a great idea to set up a meeting with the guidance counselor so your child will always have a go-to person who will understand his or her needs and be able to help if anything happens at school.
 Help the child understand that the guidance counselor is not scary, but is a “friend” they can trust if they are getting bullied, experiencing anxiety, etc.

 Meet with your Teacher

 It is also a good idea to talk with your teacher(s) before school begins and introduce you and your child to them.
 If possible, it can help to explain your child’s strengths and differences so that the teacher can be better prepared.
 My mom always gave out books on how to teach High Functioning Autism students ahead of time and underlined things that pertained to me.
 It’s always helpful to have a good relationship with your child’s teacher early on so if anything problems come up, she or he can help you with them!
 We always made it clear to the school and teacher that we were “partners in Haley’s education”.
 This helped a great deal.